ElectrifAi/pai-gcp-marketplace/README.md

 1. Open the
     [Kubernetes Engine Services](https://console.cloud.google.com/kubernetes/discovery)
     page.
-1. Identify the NGINX solution using its name (typically `nginx-1-nginx-svc`)
+1. Identify the ProcurementAi solution using its name (typically `procurementai-nginx-svc`)
 1. From the Endpoints column, note the IP addresses for ports 80 and 443.

 If you are using the command line, run the following command: